L13w/runways-in-use/README.md

 **Learning System:**
 When you submit a correction:
-1. Original and corrected data stored in `human_reviews` table
+1. Original and corrected data stored in `error_reports` table
 2. Patterns extracted from ATIS text and stored in `parsing_corrections` table
 3. System builds knowledge base of successful corrections
 4. Success rates tracked for each learned pattern